junxit/us-congress-bills-112/metadata.md

 - 2012-06-20 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with a preamble.
 Without written report.
 - 2012-06-20 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with a preamble.
 Without written report.
 - 2012-06-20 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 434.
+- 2012-06-26 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S4641-4642; text as passed Senate: CR S4642)
+- 2012-06-26 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S4641-4642; text as passed Senate: CR S4642)